 Why I love KeySearch

-There are five main things I use Keysearch for that has truly upped my blogging game:
+There are six main things I use the Keysearch SEO tool for that has truly upped my blogging game:

 - Validating my keywords before I craft my post

-- Finding additional keywords that I can add to previously published posts that are already on page two or three of Google.
+- Finding additional LSI keywords with low difficulty score that I can add to previously published posts that are already on page two or three of Google.
 Adding additional keywords to these posts may help push me to page 1.